MyPortugalHoliday.com

 Whether you wish to discover the historic heartland around Lisbon, explore the vineyards of the Douro Valley, or relax on the beaches of the south, these routes provide manageable ideas for your holiday.

-This guide provides six distinct one-week itineraries, each designed to highlight a specific region or travel style.
+This guide provides seven distinct one-week itineraries, each designed to highlight a specific region or travel style.
 To help you choose the route that best suits your plans, each summary includes the ideal travel season and the most convenient airports.

 1) The Lisbon Region: A one-week discovery of the capital and its charming surroundings.

-• Best Season: March–October
+• Best Season: March to October

 • Fly into: Lisbon (LIS)